Population, Diversity and Immigration in Houston

 The data

-More than 6.2 million people call the Houston-area home
+Nearly 6.5 million people call the Houston-area home

 Harris County covers 1,777 square miles in the region, followed by Montgomery County with 1,077 square miles coverage, and Fort Bend County with 885 square miles.
 Together, the three counties cover 40% of the nine-county Houston-Sugar Land-The Woodlands Metropolitan Statistical Area (MSA).1

 Each county has witnessed remarkable population surges over the past few decades.
-In Fort Bend County, the population doubled over the last two decades, reaching nearly 860,000 in 2021.
-Montgomery County’s population also doubled, soaring from 294,000 in 2000 to 650,000 in 2021.
-In Harris County, the most populous county in the region and the state, the population climbed above 4.7 million.
+In Fort Bend County, the population doubled over the last two decades, reaching nearly 920,000 in 2023.
+Montgomery County’s population also doubled, soaring from 294,000 in 2000 to 710,000 in 2023.
+In Harris County, the most populous county in the region and the state, the population climbed above 4.8 million.

 This recent population growth is a part of a robust historical trend.
 Since 1980, Greater Houston’s population growth has consistently outpaced national and statewide trends.
 Fort Bend and Montgomery counties, in particular, have emerged as leaders, regularly recording growth rates that are double or even triple those observed in Harris County and Texas.
 The implications of this sustained population growth are profound, shaping Houston into a national power player and propelling economic growth in the region.

-Houston’s racial/ethnic composition grows more diverse
+Houston’s racial/ethnic composition continues to be diverse

 Since 2000, the racial composition of Greater Houston’s population has changed significantly.
 The number of Hispanic and Asian-American residents has boomed, propelling the region into one of the most ethnically diverse in the country.